teameh/NSDictionary-StringForKey/README.md

 **key** The key for which to return the corresponding value.

-**fallback** The fallback if the object associated with a given key is nil..
+**fallback** The fallback if the object associated with a given key is nil.